-Paul Berry was interviewed by The HistoryMakers on January 28, 2014.
+Paul Berry was interviewed by The History Makers on May 9, 2022.